PrabalSrivastava/WeatherForecaster/README.md

 # Weather Forecaster

 The Weather Forecaster Application provides users with the ability to search for weather forecasts by city.
 The application is built using Angular for the frontend and Spring Boot for the backend, utilizing [OpenWeather APIs](https://openweathermap.org/api) to fetch weather data.

-For more details around functionalities, requirements, installation and usage please consider this [official documentation](https://github.com/PrabalSrivastava/WeatherForecaster/blob/main/README.md)
+For more details around functionalities, requirements, installation and usage please consider this [official documentation](https://github.com/PrabalSrivastava/WeatherForecaster/blob/main/README.md) and [Swagger UI](http://localhost:8080/swagger-ui/index.html).

 ## Design & Architecture
 The application follows a microservices architecture with a clear separation between the frontend and backend components.
 The frontend is responsible for user interaction and display, while the backend handles data processing and API requests.